Rights of Future Generations

 24 x 32 cm, 320 pp.

-The second volume reflects back on the themes of the Triennial – notably, intergenerational resistance to dispossession and extraction – with the contribution of invited authors.
+The second volume reflects back on intergenerational resistance to dispossession and extraction, through the contribution of authors who inspired the Triennial’s approach.
 Examples include Hannah Arendt’s thinking on Algerian Jews, the manipulation of archaeological evidence in Palestine, Nubian music and displacement in the shadow of the Aswan Dam, and more.

 Propositions